redpelicans/mongobless/README.md

   Piece.findAll({type: 'square'}, function(err, pieces){});
 ```

-In this example, you will extract all the squares from the collection, resulting documents will be blessed as Square.
+In this example, you will extract all squares documents from the collection, resulting documents will be blessed as Square.

 `Square.findAll()` will give you all Pieces, not only Squares.
-You have to select type manually.
+You have to select `type` manually.

 ##### redModel.collection